Most Mistakes Happen In The Tails

 Peter Atwater

 Back to the data, things get a bit wilder with small company stocks where you’d have to endure 14 separate monthly declines of more than 10 percent.
 That is more than double the number of months for large cap stocks.
-There was even a month in the year 1987 where small company stocks declined a horrid 32 percent.
-In a single month.
-Imagine waking up a month later with a third less of your money?
+There was even a month in the year 1987 when small company stocks declined by a good 32 percent.
+That is in a single month.
+Imagine waking up a month later with a third less money?

 The natural question then is that you’d have made more money investing in small cap stocks, right?

-Hmmm no. You made more money in stocks than bonds in general and that was expected.
-But you made less money in small cap stocks than in large cap stocks.
-Even after taking all that risk.
+Well, no. You made more money in stocks than bonds and that was expected.
+But you made less money with small cap stocks than with large cap stocks.
+That is even after taking all that risk.
 Isn’t that interesting?

-The game of investing is interesting.
-Does that mean we ignore small cap stocks?
-No. What that means is that we don’t know what will do when in what cycle.
-And we don’t know when those cycles turn.
+So, does that mean we abandon small cap stocks?
+No. What this means is that we don’t have a way to predict what an investment will do in any given cycle.
+And we don’t know when those cycles will turn.
 We just have to wait for them to turn.

 This discussion as always comes down to the process.
-If you have the right process defined around a solid, theoretically grounded investment plan, you just have to accept the occasional vicissitudes in the markets and invest away.
+If you have the right process built around a good financial plan, you just have to accept the occasional vicissitudes of the markets and invest away.

 Thank you for your time.